Next Start

 Aviation Mechanic Careers

-When you go through an aviation technician training program, you could learn skills that can prepare you for a career as an entry-level aviation mechanic, as well as other career paths.79 Our grads are prepared to pursue entry-level roles.
-As with any industry, over time technicians may be able to advance in their careers with experience and hard work.77 Some entry-level and advanced roles could include:
+When you go through an aviation technician training program, you could gain the skills that can prepare you for an entry-level aviation mechanic job, as well as other career paths.
+Most of our grads are prepared to work as entry-level technicians or entry-level roles.
+As with any industry, over time, they may be able to advance in their career with experience and hard work.
+Some entry-level and advanced roles could include:77

 An aircraft mechanic job description includes diagnosing electrical and mechanical problems, repairing aircraft components, replacing defective parts and testing aircraft components.
 Aircraft mechanics perform scheduled maintenance, fix issues and complete inspections following regulations set forth by the Federal Aviation Administration (FAA).